oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 > for formal purposes.*

 JADN does both.
-It is a formal information modeling language (expressable as JSON data) that can be validated for correctness, and its definitions can be converted to both tabular and text (interface definition language) representations, ensuring that all descriptions are consistent with the formal model.
+It is a formal information modeling language (expressable as JSON data) that can be validated for correctness, and its definitions can be converted to both tabular and text representations, ensuring that all descriptions are consistent with the formal model.

 * Formal Languages for Code Generation